 - One of the things that has always struck me, ever since I was very young, is the fact that a world map is divided up into so many different countries.
 If we are one species, shouldn’t we be able to live on this planet as one species?

-- As we are one species, we must eventually get to the point where we live together on this planet as one collective family; and yet, amazingly, I have never heard any discussion on this topic, ever!
+- As we are one species, we must eventually evolve to the point where we can live together on this planet as one collective family; and yet, amazingly, I have never heard any discussion on this topic, ever!

 - Music lets us experience the sensation of immortality, even if only for some three minutes at a time.

-- All of our problems and accomplishments should seem small, when viewed against the backdrop of the universe; yet it is the universe, all too often, that to us appears tiny and insignificant, by comparison.
+- All of our problems and accomplishments, should seem small, viewed against the backdrop of the universe; yet it is the universe, that all too often, appears insignificant, by comparison.

 - If our nonexistence was not cause for dread before we were born, why should it be regarded as such upon our death?

-- If we do not have free will – and I would argue that we don’t – then in death, what do we really lose?
-Might this instill in us a liberating awareness that there is very little we stand to lose, since there is very little we actually have?
+- If we don’t have free will – and I would argue we don’t – then in death, what do we really lose?
+Might this liberating thought, instill in us, the liberating awareness that there is very little we stand to lose, since there is very little we actually have, in the first place?

 - “We are not human beings having a spiritual experience; we are spiritual beings having a human experience.”
 Those are the words of Teilhard de Chardin.
 But neither of these two views correctly hits the mark.
 The simple vanilla truth of the matter is this: we are human beings, having a human experience.

-- Most of what I have read can neatly fit into one of these categories: (a) I knew that; (b) that’s ridiculous; or (c) did I really need to know that?
+- Most of what I read neatly fits into one of these categories: (a) I knew that; (b) that’s ridiculous; or (c) why do I need to know that?